Oak Cliff: School desegregation

-In apprehension to the Brown vs. Board of Education Supreme Court ruling in 1954, the city of Dallas resisted desegregating their schools with the help of federal judges such as Judge William H. Atwell, the Chief Judge of the United States District Court for the Northern District of Texas.
-To combat the inevitability of desegregation of schools, Dallas, in 1961, initiated a "Stairstep Plan".
-The proposed plan stated that all DISD schools would begin desegregation one grade level per year, beginning with the first grade.
-DISD declared all of their schools desegregated in 1967, which was later found to be inherently false.
-In July 1971, it was discovered that out of the total 180 DISD schools, 159 schools met the criteria to be classified as a one-race school (90% of the student population being either Black, Mexican American or Anglo).
-At the conclusion of the case in August 1971, Judge William M. Taylor of the United States District Court for the Northern District of Texas, ruled in favor of a majority-to-minority transfer program.
+In apprehension to the Brown vs. Board of Education Supreme Court ruling in 1954, the city of Dallas resisted desegregating their schools with the help of federal judges such as Judge William H. Atwell, the chief judge of the United States District Court for the Northern District of Texas.
+To combat the inevitability of desegregation of schools, Dallas in 1961 initiated a "Stairstep Plan".
+The proposed plan stated that all Dallas Independent School District (DISD) schools would begin desegregation one grade level per year, beginning with the first grade.
+DISD declared all of its schools desegregated in 1967, which was later found to be inherently false.
+In July 1971, of the total 180 DISD schools, 159 schools were found to meet the criteria to be classified as a one-race school (90% of the student population being either Black, Mexican American or Anglo).
+At the conclusion of the case in August 1971, Judge William M. Taylor of the District Court for the Northern District ruled in favor of a majority-to-minority transfer program.
 The program stated that all DISD students who attended schools where their race made up the majority of the student population would integrate into schools where their race was a minority by offering free transportation by bus.
-For the next few decades Oak Cliff schools, along with those in South Dallas, became the focus of a long-running and bitter court battle over desegregation, one overseen by federal judge Barefoot Sanders.
+For the next few decades, Oak Cliff schools, along with those in South Dallas, became the focus of a long-running and bitter court battle over desegregation, one overseen by federal judge Barefoot Sanders.
 All of DISD's schools were officially declared desegregated by the city in 2003.